 - The volume has been tested and is set correctly.

 - They pay attention to the celebrant!!
-The celebrant and the musician work together and this makes the ceremony seamless.
+The celebrant and the musician work together so the ceremony is seamless.
 So the person hitting ‘play’ needs to keep an eye on the celebrant and not drift off into the ceremony!

 Family or friend who is not a professional singer: This option can work really well, but there are a few red flags I would raise:

 - If the singer can belt out songs at the end of a good party, but you have never heard them sing in broad daylight, you need to make sure they have the confidence to sing for your ceremony.

 - Standing in front of 100+ people and knowing this is their friend’s big day, can place pressure on the performer.
 So make sure to iron out all the kinks beforehand.

 - For most venues, the singer/musician will need sound equipment, and this will be an extra cost.

 - Again, it takes practice to sing into a microphone and balance the sound, so take the time to get this right.

 No music: I have only performed one ceremony that did not have music.
 But the circumstances were unique, it was just the couple, the photographer and of course, me.
 The noise of the flowing river was beautiful, and nothing more was needed.
 But in general, omitting music is not something I recommend.
 Guests need a break from listening to the ceremony and a moment to reflect.
 Music is always the best choice for a break.

 What music should we choose?
 You have to do your homework and really think about your favorite music, song, theme tune or instrumentals.
 Not just from today, but from your entire life.